fossabot/DMUnLoader/User Story.md

 - ✅ Only one state (Idle, Loading, Error, or Success) can be displayed at a time.
 - ✅ Switching between states should be smooth and intuitive, ensuring a seamless user experience.
 2. Automatic Fallback to Idle State
-- 🔂 After a specified period of time (configurable via Loader settings), the states `Success` and `Error` should automatically fallback to the `Idle` state.
+- ✅ After a specified period of time (configurable via Loader settings), any states except `Idle` and `loading` should automatically fallback to the `Idle` state.
-- 🔂 The duration for displaying states must be explicitly provided by the developer in the Loader settings.
+- ✅ The duration for displaying states could be explicitly provided by the developer in the Loader settings.
-- 🔂 If no duration is specified, the library will use a default value of `2` seconds.
+- ✅ If no duration is specified, the library will use a default value of `2` seconds.
 3. Customizability:
-- Developers should be able to customize the appearance and content of each default state screen (e.g., colors, text, icons).
+- 🔂 Developers should be able to customize the appearance and content of each default state screen (e.g., colors, text, icons).
-- Developers should have the option to provide their own implementation for any state screen, allowing them to completely replace the default implementation.
+- 🔂 Developers should have the option to provide their own implementation for any state screen, allowing them to completely replace the default implementation.
-- If developers do not provide a custom implementation for a state screen, the **default implementation** must be used automatically.
+- 🔂 If developers do not provide a custom implementation for a state screen, the **default implementation** must be used automatically.

 ## Example Scenario
 #### Scenario: Fetching User Data